iterami/Docs.htm/common/js/core.md

 ---

 ### `core_test_function(args)`
-* Passes args to a function and then compares its return value to an expected value.
+* Passes args to a function, compares its return value to an expected value of any type, and returns the test result and returned valuez.

 Arg      | Required? | Notes
 ---------|-----------|------